open-policy-agent/gatekeeper/website/docs/install.md

 ### Minimum Kubernetes Version

-**To use Gatekeeper, you should have a minimum Kubernetes version of 1.14, which adds webhook timeouts.**
+**To use Gatekeeper, you should have a minimum Kubernetes version of 1.16, which adds v1 CRDs.**

-You can install Gatekeeper in earlier versions of Kubernetes either by removing incompatible fields from the manifest or by setting `--validate=false` when applying the manifest.
-Be warned that, without timeouts on the webhook, your API Server could timeout when Gatekeeper is down.
-Kubernetes 1.14 fixes this issue.

 ### RBAC Permissions